 Step 1.
-Get the form Complete the Member Appeal Form , you can find it on premera.com or call customer service to request a copy.
-If you need help submitting an appeal, or would like a copy of the appeals process, call customer service at 800-722-1471 (TTY:711) Step 2.
-Collect supporting Collect any supporting documents that may help with your appeal.
+Complete the Member Appeal Form , you can find it on premera.com or call customer service to request a copy.
+Get the form If you need help submitting an appeal, or would like a copy of the appeals process, call customer service at 800-722-1471 (TTY:711) Step 2.
+Collect supporting documents • Collect any supporting documents that may help with your appeal.
 This may include chart notes, medical records, or a letter from your doctor.
 Within 3 working days, we will confirm in writing that we have your request.
-If you would like someone to appeal on your behalf, including your provider, documents complete a Member Appeal Form with authorization, you can find it on premera.com .
+If you would like someone to appeal on your behalf, including your provider, complete a Member Appeal Form with authorization, you can find it on premera.com.
 We can't release your information without this form.
-To help process your appeal, be sure to complete the form and return with any supporting documents.
-Send your documents to: Step 3.
-Premera Blue Cross Send in my appeal Attn: Appeals Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592
+Step 3.
+Send in my appeal To help process your appeal, be sure to complete the form and return with any supporting documents.
+Send your documents to: Premera Blue Cross Attn: Appeals Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592